zbishop3455/BishopBlog/content/resources/fiddle-tunes/_index.md

     image: "img/me1.JPG"
 ---

-For all of my old-time music friends, I have compiles the fiddle tunes I play along with some chord charts!
+Here are my favorite fiddle tunes along with some chord charts.